metacpan/metacpan-cpan-extracted/distros/M/Math-Big/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-math-bigrat at rt.cpan.org`, or through the web interface at [https://rt.cpan.org/Ticket/Create.html?Queue=Math-Big](https://rt.cpan.org/Ticket/Create.html?Queue=Math-Big) (requires login).
+Please report any bugs or feature requests to `bug-math-big at rt.cpan.org`, or through the web interface at [https://rt.cpan.org/Ticket/Create.html?Queue=Math-Big](https://rt.cpan.org/Ticket/Create.html?Queue=Math-Big) (requires login).
 We will be notified, and then you'll automatically be notified of progress on